harshvardhaniimi/personal-website/content/blogs/2022-03-09-how-to-decide-what-to-research/index.md

 ---
-title: How to Decide What to Do?
+title: How to Decide What to Research?
 subtitle: My Learnings from A Casual Interview of Prof Emre Demirkaya
 summary: My Learnings from A Casual Interview of Prof Emre Demirkaya
 author: Harshvardhan
 date: '2022-03-09'
-slug: how-to-decide-what-to-do
+slug: how-to-decide-what-to-research
 categories:
   - life
   - thoughts